 Production, transfer, and stockpiling

-In June 2018, the Nigerian army offered a 5 million Naira (US$13,800) reward, via public radio in the northeast of the country, for any information regarding the location of any improvised explosive device factories.
+In June 2018, the Nigerian Army offered a 5 million Naira (US$13,800) reward, via public radio in the northeast of the country, for any information regarding the location of any IED factories.
 In 2009 and 2010, Nigeria reported the past production of what it described as “conventional [antipersonnel] landmines” that were victim-activated and attached a photograph of what it said was a “Biafran fabricated landmine (OGBUNIGWE) used during the Nigerian Civil War 1967–70.”
 Nigeria has stated that it has not acquired or used antipersonnel mines since the 1967–1970 Biafra War.
 Nigeria has denied allegations that its ECOWAS troops used mines in the 1990s in Liberia and Sierra Leone.

-In February 2001, the Chief of Operations of the Nigerian army reported to the Monitor that Nigeria had destroyed its antipersonnel mines remaining after the Biafra War, and had not retained any for training or development purposes.
-In May 2002, however, Nigeria presented photographs to the Standing Committee on Stockpile Destruction showing that antipersonnel mines were among munitions involved in a January 2002 fire and explosion at the Ammunition Transit Depot in Ikeja Cantoment, Lagos.
+In February 2001, the Chief of Operations of the Nigerian Army reported to the Monitor that Nigeria had destroyed its antipersonnel mines remaining after the Biafra War, and had not retained any for training or development purposes.
+In May 2002, however, Nigeria presented photographs to the Standing Committee on Stockpile Destruction showing that antipersonnel mines were among munitions involved in a January 2002 fire and explosion at the Ammunition Transit Depot in Ikeja Cantonment, Lagos.

-In its initial Article 7 transparency report in 2004, Nigeria declared a stockpile of 3,364 Dimbat mines for research and training.
+In its initial Article 7 transparency report, submitted in 2004, Nigeria declared a stockpile of 3,364 Dimbat mines for research and training.
 In 2005, Nigeria reported that all of its retained mines had been destroyed.
 Nigeria stated in 2007, “With the completion of these destruction exercises, we are able to report that there are no more anti-personnel mines on Nigeria soil.”
 However, in 2009, Nigeria reported 3,364 “British made AP mines” as retained for training and also stated that it had destroyed 9,786 stockpiled “British made AP landmines” in 2005.
 In 2010 and again in 2012, Nigeria continued to list retaining 3,364 “British and Czechoslovakian made AP Landmine[s]” but did not specify the types.

-Mine Ban Treaty Article 7 Report (for the period 1 April 2010–31 March 2011), Form A. In the 2009 report, Nigeria also stated that an interministerial committee had been formed to prepare a draft bill and that once drafted, the bill would be presented to the National Assembly for consideration.
+Mine Ban Treaty Article 7 Report (for the period 1 April 2010–31 March 2011), Form A. In the 2009 report, Nigeria also stated that an inter-ministerial committee had been formed to prepare a draft bill and that once drafted, the bill would be presented to the National Assembly for consideration.
 Mine Ban Treaty Article 7 Report (for the period 2006–2009), Form A.